May 13, 2020

 A commitment letter from a lender does have an expiration, date.
 This means that if the loan doesn’t fund within that period, the deal is off and the lender doesn’t have to lend the money under the terms that were stated.
 Not closing prior to the expiration date of the commitment letter can change the entire mortgage, including the interest.

-If you’re thinking of becoming a homeowner get started by checking out our blog and mortgage calculators for all the mortgage basics.
+If you’re thinking of becoming a homeowner get started by checking out our articles and mortgage calculators for all the mortgage basics.
 Then, get in touch with one of our mortgage consultants to begin your home buying journey.